Lactulose is a laxative taken to treat constipation (difficulty pooing).

 Lactulose comes as a sweet syrup that you swallow.

 It's available on prescription and to buy from pharmacies.

-Who can and can't take lactulose
+Who can take lactulose

-- have ever had an allergic reaction to lactulose or any other medicine in the past
+- have ever had an allergic reaction to lactulose or any other medicine

 - have a rare health problem where the body cannot process a sugar called galactose (galactosaemia)